 Loch Ness camping

-Loch Ness Shores, Foyers – a 5-star campsite (they even have underfloor heating in the showers!) on the wild south bank of Loch Ness.
+Loch Ness Shores, Foyers – a 5-star campsite (they even have underfloor heating in the showers!) on the wild south banks of the locg.
 With an on-site farm shop and wifi, Loch Ness Shores is a campsite for those who like a bit of luxury with their tents.
 Paths run directly down to the banks of the loch where you can build a fire and keep an eye out for Nessie.

 Loch Ness Lodges

 Eagle Brae, Beauly – If you are looking for true luxury accommodation and peace and quiet in the Scottish highlands, then stay at Eagle Brae, a small and exclusive village of 10 beautiful self-catering cedar log cabins.
-Hidden deep in Inverness-shire, close to Glen Affric, Scotland’s most beautiful glen and just 1 hour from busy Loch Ness and Fort Augustus.
+Hidden deep in Inverness-shire, close to Glen Affric, Scotland’s most beautiful glen and just 1 hour from Fort Augustus.

 The need to know before you visit Loch Ness